 Everyone knows that they have to brush their teeth regularly, but did you know that your toothbrush also needs its own TLC?
 Don’t worry, you don’t have to buy a separate toothbrush to brush your toothbrush.
 Nor, thankfully, do you have to floss your toothbrush.
 But it still needs care.
 Think of it this way: the better you care for your brush, the better it can take care of you.

 It’s actually very simple to take care of your toothbrush, but unfortunately most people aren’t aware of what to do for them.
-Ask any dentist in Aliso Viejo, CA, and they’d likely tell you that most of their patients are in the dark about this issue.
+Ask any dentist, and they’d likely tell you that most of their patients are in the dark about this issue.
 Every day, a world full of sad toothbrushes are put to work 2 or 3 times, and don’t get any care in return.
 Thank your bristly friend with these helpful tips.

 Think of your toothbrush after a brushing session like feet that have just been on the beach: they’re dirty and wet.
 So do the same thing you’d do to sandy feet and give your toothbrush a cleansing rinse.
 Food particles, bacteria, and other sludge can build up on your toothbrush and make it pretty disgusting.
 Wash your hands, then run your toothbrush under warm, clean water.
 Gently run your fingers through the bristles to dislodge all those chia seeds you’ve been eating.